 Soccer-Chelsea to begin WSL title defence at Man United

+The full fixture list will be released in early September and the season will start behind closed doors due to the COVID-19 pandemic.
+The second-tier Championship begins on the same weekend as the Super League, with Liverpool, who were relegated from last season's WSL, set to face Durham in their opener before a trip to London Bees the following weekend.

+"It's a tough start to the season, which is exactly what we thought it would be," Liverpool women's manager Vicky Jepson said.
+"But we just can't wait to get started on our task for this season.
+It's nice to have the first game at Prenton Park."

-The 2019-20 season was abandoned due to the COVID-19 pandemic, with Emma Hayes' Chelsea awarded the title and Aston Villa declared the winners of the Championship on a point-per-game basis.
-Fixtures beyond the first two rounds will be announced in due course.
+Since there are 11 clubs in the Women's Championship, Lewes will not be playing on the opening weekend.
+The 2019-20 season was abandoned due to the pandemic, with Emma Hayes' Chelsea awarded the Super League title and Aston Villa declared the winners of the Championship on a points-per-game basis.

 ALSO READ